adampaulsen/zayo-web-tools/textformatter/README.md

-# Text Formatter - Splice Point Tool
+# Splice Point Text Formatter - Splice Point Tool

 A web-based tool designed to format Splice Point summaries for better readability.
 This tool converts inline, slash-separated text into a clean, line-by-line format.